discreetlogcontracts/dlcspecs/Messaging.md

 The order of the oracle announcements represents a total ordering of preference on the oracles.

-This type of oracle info is for multi-oracle numeric events where there is some allotted difference between oracles allowed and specified in `oracle_params`.
+This type of oracle info is for multi-oracle numeric events where allowed differences in the values signed by oracles is specified in `oracle_params`.

 ### The `oracle_params` Type

-This type contains information about the oracles being used beyond their announcements.
+contains information about how oracle information is used in a given contract.

 #### Version 0 `oracle_params` Type